The New Zealand Language Teacher, Volume 43, December 2017 (ISSN 2423-1185), is now available at this link.

 Guidelines for contributors

-The New Zealand Language Teacher invites research articles on any matters connected with languages, language teaching and learning, curriculum and policy matters, and anything else which could be of interest to teachers of languages other than English.
+The New Zealand Language Teacher invites research articles on matters connected with languages, language teaching and learning, curriculum and policy matters, and other topics that could be of interest to teachers of languages other than English.
 It is understood that a manuscript submitted for consideration has not been published previously, and that it is not under consideration for publication elsewhere.
+Postgraduate students are encouraged to work with their supervisors on proposed submissions.

 Copy for each volume is welcome at any time.
 The submission of articles should be made by e-mail attachment.
 Please send articles to the editor at [email protected]